 Give Thanks

-Give thanks for real mercies without ignoring wounds, weakness, or the need for renewal.
+Give thanks for real mercies without ignoring the need for repentance, healing, and renewal.

 • Give thanks for Ireland’s freedom for Christian worship and witness.
 Believers are generally able to gather, preach, teach, publish, serve, and pray openly.
 This liberty is a real mercy and a responsibility to steward faithfully.